jeffellin/teleport-istio/README.md

 The configuration uses `/run/spire/sockets/socket` as the socket path, which matches the standard SPIFFE Workload API location.
 This eliminates the need for symlinks or custom path configurations.

 ### Trust Domain
-Must match between Istio (`cluster.local`) and the workload's SPIFFE ID prefix.
+Must match between Istio (`ellinj.teleport.sh`) and the workload's SPIFFE ID prefix.

 ### Path Normalization
 Set to `NONE` in Istio configuration to maintain SPIFFE ID compatibility.